-HUSQVARNA recommends the use of alkylate fuel, either Aspen two-stroke fuel or environmental fuel for four-stroke engines blended with two-stroke oil as set out below.
-Note that carburettor adjustment may be necessary when changing the type of fuel (see the instructions under the heading Carburettor).
+HUSQVARNA recommends the use of alkylate fuel or environmental fuel for four-stroke engines blended with twostroke oil as set out below.
+Note that carburetor adjustment may be necessary when changing the type of fuel (see instructions under the heading Carburetor).